-Insider Info: The museum hosts on-site exhibitions, including one featuring Alexander Gardner’s Civil War photography, running through May 19, 2018.
-The museum is open Thursday through Saturday, tours begin on the half-hour, and admission costs $9.50 for adults and $7 for students and free for kids 9 and under.
+Insider Info: The museum hosts group tours for as few as 10 people and as many as 60 and is open Thursday through Saturday.
+Tours begin on the half-hour, and admission costs $9.50 for adults and $7 for students and free for kids 9 and under.

-In the Shaw neighborhood, Tiffany MacIsaac is doing for sweets what Marjorie Meek-Bradley is doing for sandwiches.
-Buttercream Bakeshop is MacIsaac’s acclaimed bakery, where the pastry chef is mastering the art of cookies, cakes and confections.
+Buttercream Bakeshop is Tiffany MacIsaac’s acclaimed bakery, where the pastry chef is mastering the art of cookies, cakes and confections.
 Morning time can also mean croissants, scones and biscuits, and Buttercream has partnered with Compass Coffee so they’re only giving you the finest brew.

 The Scene: Upon entering, you will smell the sweet scene of freshly made pastries and other baked goods.
 After you select your breakfast treat, grab that cup of Compass Coffee and douse it with a house-made syrup or milk.
 The shop is open until at least 7 p.m. from Tuesday through Sunday, so if your sweet-tooth craving kicks in during the afternoon or evening, don’t worry – Buttercream will be there for you.

 Insider Info: Of course, Buttercream Bakeshop is not just for on-the-go satisfaction.
 You can custom order a cake to your liking, turning that special occasion extra special.
 Everything is scratch-baked, meaning whatever you get will be fresh and ready to dazzle whoever you may serve.
 Classic, pre-designed cakes are also available.
-Buttercream also offers baking classes – sign up for their mailing list to find out when they’re offered, or get in touch with them to book a private session for 8-10 guests.
+Buttercream also offers baking classes frequently, so take a look at the offerings and find one that tickles your fancy.

 Washington Walks leads this tour that highlights the trailblazing women who have lived, worked and contributed to social change in Washington, DC.
 You will have a chance to learn about Clara Barton, Dorothy Height, Frances Perkins (the first woman cabinet secretary) and many others.
-The tour is offered on Sundays, Mondays and Fridays, and lasts approximately two hours.
+The tour is offered on Sundays at 11 a.m. and lasts approximately two hours.
 Admission is $20 per person, but kids ages 3 and under tour for free.
 A U.S. military or federal government ID grants you a $5 discount.
 Check out the full schedule to plan your excursion.

 The Scene: Your voyage will take you on the National Mall, near the U.S. Capitol and along Pennsylvania Avenue NW, where women marched for suffrage on March 3, 1913.
 The walk concludes at the Belmont-Paul Women’s Equality National Monument, the home of the National Women’s Party for nearly 90 years.